-The Bush administration's response to the shock and horror of 9/11 was the 2002 US National Security Strategy18.
-Much of that strategy is readily acceptable to most governments, especially to most democratic governments.
+The Bush administration's response to the shock and horror of 9/11 was the 2002 US national security strategy.
+18 Much of that strategy is readily acceptable to most governments, especially to most democratic governments.
 The report makes ample references to the need for multilateral cooperation, including with Canada.
 The problem lies, nevertheless, in its unilateralist, preventive posture and the intent it expresses to dominate others.
-The national security strategy talks of preemption, which is permitted by Article 51 of the UN Charter and under customary international law.
+The national security strategy talks of pre-emption, which is permitted under customary international law.
 The US talked of pre-emption but acted in terms that amounted to prevention, which is not.
 The difference is not just legalistic hair splitting.
-Pre-emption requires much more rigorous tests than prevention does, as regards the capability and intent of an adversary to do harm and the urgency of the need for self-defence.
-In addition, the intent to dominate and to deter all challengers, first seen in draft NSC guidance in 1992 in the George H.W.
-Bush administration, and rejected then, but included in the 2002 National Security Strategy would, if carried to its logical conclusions, eventually generate major wars19.
-In a nuclear age, especially, it is American exceptionalism taken to an absurd conclusion.
-The notion of America-as-exceptional harks back to the Puritan landing at Plymouth Rock and has ebbed and flowed in the American psyche ever since20.
+Pre-emption requires much more rigorous tests than prevention does as regards the capability and intent of an adversary to do harm and the urgency of the need for self-defence.
+In addition, the intent to dominate and to deter all challengers, first seen in draft NSC guidance in 1992 in the Bush senior administration and rejected then-but included in the 2002 national security strategy would, if carried to its logical conclusions, eventually generate major wars.19 In a nuclear age, especially, it is American exceptionalism taken to an absurd conclusion.